jotoh98/treasureHunt/README.md

     2. Implement to the interface "Tipster"

 # Implementing a View
+    Starting the GameManager with your View Class applied will run it **concurrent**!
     1. Create a class "yourView" in src/main/java/com/treasure/hunt/view/in_game/implementations/
     2. Implement to the interface "View"
+    3. Access the Products created after each step via GameHistory.giveProductsCopy()